citysecs/MAYhem/README.md

-You'll find more information on these pages soon.
+More information on these pages soon.